-Originally from Philadelphia, Professor Morton is a cultural anthropologist whose work focuses on borders and transnationalism, state-minority relations, social movements, religious and spiritual ecologies, religion and politics, ethnicity and nationalism and the global Indigenous Peoples' movement.
+Originally from Philadelphia, I am a cultural anthropologist with expertise in political anthropology, ecological anthropology and religious studies.
+My work specifically focuses on borders and transnationalism, state-minority relations, social movements, religious and spiritual ecologies, religion and politics, ethnicity and nationalism, and the global Indigenous Peoples' movement.

-At NIU, Morton holds joint appointments in the Department of Anthropology and the Center for Southeast Asian Studies and serves as a faculty associate in research at Cornell University's Southeast Asia Program.
+At NIU, I hold a joint appointment in the Department of Anthropology and the Center for Southeast Asian Studies.

-Wang, Jianhua and Micah F. Morton.
-Forthcoming.
-"Where the Rubber Meets the Road: Shifting State-Society Relations and Emerging Resource Frontiers in China's Southwest Borderlands," Asian Ethnology.
+- Wang, Jianhua and Micah F. Morton.
+2020.
+"Where the Rubber Meets the Road: Shifting State-Society Relations and Emerging Resource Frontiers in China's Southwest Borderlands," Asian Ethnology 79 (2): 333-355.

 - Morton, Micah F. and Ian G. Baird.
 2019.
 "From Hill Tribes to Indigenous Peoples: TheLocalization of a Global Movement in Thailand," Journal of Southeast Asian Studies 50 (1): 7-31.

 - Morton, Micah F. 2017.
 "Reframing the Boundaries of Indigeneity: State-based ontologies and assertions of distinction and compatibility in Thailand," American Anthropologist 119 (4): 684-696.

 - Morton, Micah F. 2017.
 "The Rising Politics of Indigeneity in Southeast Asia," Institute of Southeast Asian Studies Trends 14/2017.

 - Morton, Micah F. 2017.
 "Indigenous Peoples' shifting engagements with the Thai State," International Institute of Asian Studies Newsletter 78, Autumn 2017:17.